-- (i) is not a member or beneficiary in relation to the pension fund: and - (ii) is entitled to the accrual of fund return on the amount referred to in paragraph (a) at fund return from the expiry of the period referred to in paragraph (b)(ii) until payment or transfer thereof, but not to any other interest or growth. - (d) Any portion of the pension interest assigned to the non-member spouse in terms of a decree of divorce or decree for the dissolution of a customary marriage granted prior to 13 September 2007 are for purposes of any law other than the Income Tax Act, 1962, including, but not limited to, section 7(8)(a) of the Divorce Act, 1979, deemed to have accrued to the member on 13 September 2007 and must be paid or transferred in accordance with paragraphs (a) and (b).
+- (iv) In the event that the non-member spouse fails to make an election or identify the pension fund to which the amount should be transferred within the period referred to in subparagraph (ii), the pension fund must pay the amount directly to the non-member spouse within 30 days of the expiry of that period. - (v) Despite subparagraph (iv), in the event that the pension fund cannot reasonably ascertain how the payment to the non-member spouse must be effected, the pension fund must retain the amount and any fund return referred to in paragraph (c)(ii) in the pension fund until such time as details of how that payment must be effected is made available to the pension fund by the member, the non-member spouse or any other person. - (c) A non-member spouse- - (i) is not a member or beneficiary in relation to the pension fund; and - (ii) is entitled to the accrual of fund return from the date of the deduction contemplated in paragraph (a)(ii) until payment or transfer thereof, but not to any other interest or growth.
+[Subpara. (ii) substituted by s.
+52 of Act 45/2013 w.e.f.
+28 February 2014] - (d) Any portion of the pension interest assigned to the non-member spouse in terms of a decree of divorce or decree for the dissolution of a customary marriage granted prior to 13 September 2007 are for purposes of any law other than the Income Tax Act, 1962, including, but not limited to, section 7(8)(a) of the Divorce Act, 1979, deemed to have accrued to the member on 13 September 2007 and must be paid or transferred in accordance with paragraphs (a) and (b).
 [Subs.
 (4) added by s.
-16 of Act 22/2008]

-- (5) Despite paragraph (b) of the definition of "pension interest" in section 1(1) of the Divorce Act, 1979, the total amount of annual simple interest payable in terms of the definition may not exceed the fund return on the pension interest assigned to the non-member spouse in terms of a decree granted in terms of section 7(8)(a) of the Divorce Act, 1979.
+16 of Act 22/2008] - (5) Despite paragraph (b) of the definition of "pension interest" in section 1(1) of the Divorce Act, 1979, the total amount of annual simple interest payable in terms of the definition may not exceed the fund return on the pension interest assigned to the non-member spouse in terms of a decree granted in terms of section 7(8)(a) of the Divorce Act, 1979.

 [Subs.
 (5) added by s.
-16 of Act 22/2008] - (6) Despite paragraph (b) of the definition of "pension interest' in section 1(1) of the Divorce Act, 1979, the portion of the pension interest of a member of a pension preservation fund or provident preservation fund (as defined in the Income Tax Act, 1962), that is assigned to a non-member spouse, refers to the equivalent portion of the benefits to which that member would have been entitled to in terms of the rules of the fund if his or her membership of the fund terminated on the date on which the decree was granted.
+16 of Act 22/2008] - (6) Despite paragraph (b) of the definition of "pension interest" in section 1(1) of the Divorce Act, 1979 (Act No. 70 of 1979), the portion of the pension interest of a member or a deferred pensioner of a pension preservation fund or provident preservation fund, that is assigned to a non-member spouse, refers to the equivalent portion of the benefits to which that member would have been entitled to in terms of the rules of the fund if his or her membership of the fund terminated, or the member or the deferred pensioner retired on the date on which the decree was granted.

 [Subs.
 (6) added by s.
-16 of Act 22/2008]

-[S. 37D inserted by s.
+16 of Act 22/2008 and substituted by s.
+52 of Act 45/2013 w.e.f.
+28 February 2014] [S. 37D inserted by s.
 14 of Act 94/77]